ESSENTIALS OF DIAGNOSIS

 Cutaneous innervation.
 The segmental or radicular (root) distribution is shown on the left side of the body and the peripheral nerve distribution on the right side.
 Segmental maps show differences depending on how they were constructed (single root stimulation or section; local anesthetic injection into single dorsal root ganglia).
 (Adapted, with permission, from Aminoff MJ, Greenberg DA, Simon RP.
 Clinical Neurology, 9th ed.
 McGraw-Hill Education, 2015.)

 Cervical spondylosis results from chronic cervical disk degeneration, with herniation of disk material, secondary calcification, and associated osteophytic outgrowths.
 One or more of the cervical nerve roots may be compressed, stretched, or angulated; and myelopathy may also develop as a result of compression, vascular insufficiency, or recurrent minor trauma to the cord.
-Patients present with neck pain and restricted head movement, occipital headaches, radicular pain and other sensory disturbances in the arms, weakness of the ...
+Patients present with neck pain and restricted head movement, occipital headaches, radicular pain and other sensory disturbances in the arms, weakness of the arms or legs, or ...